Building the system#

 Generate conformer

-This can then be converted to an xyz-string using get_xyz_string
+The molecular coordinates can be retrieved as an xyz-string using the get_xyz_string

 print(caffeine_xyz)